AMCN41R/harness/README.md

 To use Harness:
 - add the HarnessConfig attribute to the class that contains the tests
 - specify the relative path to the Harness settings file by setting the ConfigFilePath variable
-- specify AUtoRun = false to stop the databases being created
+- specify `AutoRun = false` to stop the databases being created
 - have the class that contains the tests extend HarnessBase on class construction

 Setting AutoRun = false, tells the HarnessBase class not to setup the databases until the BuildDatabase() method is called.